 The Partnership

-The Downs and Habours Clean Water Partnership is taking action to tackle diffuse water pollution issues affecting the quality of ground, surface and coastal waters in West Sussex and East Hampshire.
+The Downs and Harbours Clean Water Partnership is taking action to tackle diffuse water pollution issues affecting the quality of ground, surface and coastal waters in West Sussex and East Hampshire.
 The Partnership is focused on reducing the amount of polluting nutrients, particularly nitrate, currently entering the water environment.

 Working Towards a Cleaner Water Environment